nss-day-cohort-75/Hairy-Potter-Gregor-j8/README.md

 4. The pottery shop has learned that there is a set of customers that are willing to buy cracked pottery at a discounted price of $2.50.
 That means that the cracked pottery should now be displayed in the catalog.
 Explain the changes that this new business strategy would cause to your algorithm.

-   > I would remove line 4 and replace line 11 with an if statement
+   >In potteryCatalog.js I would remove line 4 and replace line 10 with an if statement
    if (potteryObjects.cracked === false) {
       potteryStorage.push(potteryObjects)
    } else {